robandpdx/check-value-regex/README.md

-# Check value
+# Check value regex

-This GitHub Action allows you to check the value of a variable and take action based on the value.
+This GitHub Action allows you to check if the value of a variable matches a regular rexpression and take action based on a match or not.

-It can be used to check the value of a variable or the existence of a secret and use this information in a conditional statement to take different actions in a workflow.
+It can be used to check if the value of a variable matches a regulare expression and use this information in a conditional statement to take different actions in a workflow.

 ## Features

-- Check if an input variable is set (e.g. is not empty or undefined).
+- Check if an input variable matches a regulare expression.

 ## Usage